FAQs

 How do I upgrade an EKS Cluster with Karpenter?

 Start by upgrading the EKS Cluster control plane.
-After the EKS Cluster upgrade completes, Karpenter’s Drift feature will detect that the Karpenter-provisioned nodes are using EKS Optimized AMIs for the previous cluster version, and automatically cordon, drain, and replace those nodes.
-To support pods moving to new nodes, follow Kubernetes best practices by setting appropriate pod Resource Quotas, and using Pod Disruption Budgets (PDB).
-Karpenter’s Drift feature will spin up replacement nodes based on the pod resource requests, and will respect the PDBs when deprovisioning nodes.
+After the EKS Cluster upgrade completes, Karpenter will Drift and disrupt the Karpenter-provisioned nodes using EKS Optimized AMIs for the previous cluster version by first spinning up replacement nodes.
+Karpenter respects Pod Disruption Budgets (PDB), and automatically replaces, cordons, and drains those nodes.
+To best support pods moving to new nodes, follow Kubernetes best practices by setting appropriate pod Resource Quotas and using PDBs.

 Interruption Handling